 I usually advise my clients that after the age of 4 months it’s safe to assume that your baby is able to go down to one feeding from bedtime through morning.
 For various reasons some parents decide, along with the approval of their pediatrician, that it’s time to wean off all night feedings from bedtime to morning (which at this age should be about 11-12 hours).
 Personally, I don’t suggest cutting out all night feedings until at least 5 to 6 months of age unless parents wish to do otherwise.
 Once your child is firmly into their 6th month it is acceptable to wean them of all night feedings.
-Notice I say acceptable – many parents choose to maintain a night feeding for some time and provided baby goes back to sleep immediately after a single night feeding there is nothing wrong with continuing to feed at night.
+Notice I say acceptable – many parents choose to maintain a night feeding for some time, and provided baby goes back to sleep immediately after a single night feeding, there is nothing wrong with continuing to feed at night.

 The advice on weight and night weaning is all over the map.
-The lowest weight number I’ve been told by a number of pediatricians is that infants can go 10 hours without feedings at 11 lbs and 8 weeks of age.
+The lowest weight number I’ve been told by a number of pediatricians is that infants can go 10 hours without feedings at 11 pounds and 8 weeks of age.
 This seems extremely early to me, however medically acceptable it may be.

-To reduce to a single feeding per night I advise parents wait until baby is within 11 to 13 pounds.
-To eliminate to no feedings I advise babies be at a minimum of 14 pounds, though there is no rush to eliminate the single night feeding before 5 to 6 months of age.
+To reduce to a single feeding per night, I advise parents wait until baby is within 11 to 13 pounds.
+To eliminate to no feedings, I advise babies be at a minimum of 14 pounds, though there is no rush to eliminate the single night feeding before 5 to 6 months of age.

-How their feeding is affecting them:
+How their feeding is affecting them

 Perhaps beyond age and weight, this should be the biggest factor in deciding whether or not to keep a night feeding.
 If your baby wakes once a night, takes in a hearty feeding, falls back to sleep soundly, and remains sleeping until the earliest of 6:00 am the following morning than keeping a night feeding is acceptable.